oneapi-src/oneMKL/docs/building_the_project_with_dpcpp.rst

           -DENABLE_MKLGPU_BACKEND=False          \ # Optional: The MKLGPU backend is True by default.
           -DENABLE_<BACKEND_NAME>_BACKEND=True   \ # Enable any other backend(s) (optional)
           -DENABLE_<BACKEND_NAME_2>_BACKEND=True \ # Multiple backends can be enabled at once.
           -DBUILD_FUNCTIONAL_TESTS=False         \ # See page *Building and Running Tests* for more on building tests.
-True by default.
+False by default.
           -DBUILD_EXAMPLES=False                   # Optional: True by default.
   cmake --build .
   cmake --install . --prefix <path_to_install_dir>  # required to have full package structure